 Our nursery prides itself on its warm and caring ethos and we are keen to welcome all children with special educational needs.
 Provided we have the appropriate training from parents/carers and outside agencies e.g. community nurses, and sufficient staff to provide one-to-one care, we are able to provide a degree of medical support.
 Prescribed medicines can be administered by us but only following appropriate training and only with written permission from parents/carers.
 A child’s personal care is dealt with by either their key person or by another member of staff in our small team.
 Wherever possible, we encourage all children to contribute his/her views and we try to include these in our planning.
 If this is not possible, we always ask parents/carers for their contributions as they obviously have a great insight into their child’s likes, dislikes and opinions.

-How will my child be included in activities outside the classroom including school trips?
+How will my child/young person be included in activities outside the pre-school/ nursery, including trips?

 We include all our children in our trips outside nursery.
 We plan accordingly, taking account of access, safety, staffing etc to ensure that everyone can take part.
 We always work in partnership with parents/carers and always co-ordinate and plan together.
 Parents are welcome to join us whenever they like.

-How accessible is the setting environment?
+How accessible is the pre-school/ nursery?

 We meet all children with SEND and their parents/carers before they join us.
 This allows them to get to know the staff and the setting and helps us to understand to their child’s specific needs.
 There are then a series of documents that we ask parents/carers to complete in order for us to gain a greater insight into their child and to prepare ourselves accordingly.
-Upon transition to school, both our SENCO and manager meet personally with the teacher and/or head of the child’s chosen school.
-The aim of this meeting is to ensure that the school is fully informed about the child’s individual needs, about our setting based plans with their specific targets and strategies and about the child’s progress with us.
+Upon transition to school, both our SENCO and the child’s key person meet personally with the teacher and/or head of the child’s chosen school.
+The aim of this meeting is to ensure that the school is fully informed about the child’s individual needs, about our setting based support plans with their specific targets and strategies and about the child’s progress with us.
 We always work in partnership with the next setting to ensure that adequate plans are put in place, that parents/carers feel confident and that the child’s transition is as smooth and as positive as possible.